Bend Senior High School

+Admissions

+Sometime before 1989, the Brothers School District of Brothers sent older students to Bend High.
+Circa 1989, due to lower costs, it instead began sending older students to Crane Union High School.

 Academics

 In 2008, 80% of the school's seniors received a high school diploma.
 Of 406 students, 325 graduated, 50 dropped out, 12 received a modified diploma, and 19 were still in high school in 2009.

+Athletics

+Bend Senior High School athletic teams compete in the OSAA 5A-4 Intermountain Conference.